Judge sets trial date in Sean ‘Diddy’ Combs racketeering and sex trafficking case - KVIA

 The judge in Combs’ federal case set a trial date for May 5, 2025 at a court hearing in New York on Thursday.

-Prosecutor Emily Johnson said the prosecution anticipates its case could last three weeks.
+Prosecutor Emily Johnson said the prosecution anticipates its case could last three weeks but added that a superseding indictment could affect the length of trial, meaning additional charges or defendants could be added to the case.

 Combs’ attorney Marc Agnifilo said they will put on a defense case that would likely take one week.